SilverCrocus/Chess-Variants/PROJECT_PLAN.md

     - [ ] Add user-friendly notifications (e.g., using a library like `react-toastify`) for events like: "Player 2 has joined", "Invalid move", "You win!".
     * [ ] Add a "Game Over" modal showing the winner and a "Play Again" button.
     - [ ] Implement better visual feedback for whose turn it is.
-    - [ ] Handle disconnections gracefully (e.g., end the game or allow reconnection).
+    - [x] Handle disconnections gracefully (Implemented: automatic game ending/lobby cleanup, robust reconnection, session takeover).

 ### 4.2: Testing
 - **Checklist**
     - [ ] Write unit tests for your game logic classes on the backend.
     - [x] Test edge cases for "Secret Queen":
-        - [ ] Can a regular pawn still only move one or two squares?
+        - [x] Can a regular pawn still only move one or two squares?
-        - [ ] Does a check from a Secret Queen correctly force the opponent to move out of check?
+        - [x] Does a check from a Secret Queen correctly force the opponent to move out of check?
-        - [ ] Is checkmate by a Secret Queen detected properly?
+        - [x] Is checkmate by a Secret Queen detected properly?

 ### 4.3: Deployment
 - **Checklist**